from the archives

-I've been thinking about chocolate cake recently, even, maybe especially, during the pandemic.
+I've been thinking about chocolate cake recently.
 To be precise, I've been thinking about what happens when a piece of bittersweet flourless Chocolate Decadence Cake arrives at a table where a few friends and I have agreed to share the dense, sweet dessert.
 Eyes light up.
 Glints of mischief appear on people's faces.
 Oohs and aahs are exclaimed.
 The whole environment becomes vibrant, joyous, and thrillingly alive.

 The waitress puts the cake down in the middle of the table, and for a moment, there is a feeling of reverence, of hushed silence, as if we were all experiencing a holy event.
 Forks are lifted.
 Eyes are cast down.
 Breathing stops.